SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 If the module is present, the platform condition returns ``true``;
 otherwise, it returns ``false``.

-.. sourcefile:: canImport_A
+.. sourcefile:: canImport_A, canImport

    >> public struct SomeStruct {
    >>     public init() { }
    >> }

-.. sourcefile:: canImport_A.B
+.. sourcefile:: canImport_A.B, canImport

    >> public struct AnotherStruct {
    >>     public init() { }